Opinion | Why is J.D. Vance getting canceled by his fellow Republicans?

 Meanwhile, another prominent Minnesota political operative revealed that Republicans in the state were “fuming” over the choice of Vance, noting it came just after Russia’s invasion began.

-But the party has not said why they replaced Vance.
-The party declined comment to Jim Swift of the Bulwark, who has a useful overview of this controversy.
+But the party has not said why it replaced Vance.
+The party declined to comment to Jim Swift of the Bulwark, who has a useful overview of this controversy.

-What’s really on display here is the ideological confusion that Putin’s invasion has unleashed among conservative populist nationalists like Vance, and the effort by Republicans to determine what place in their party those ideological leanings will hold going forward.
+What’s really on display here is the ideological confusion that Putin’s invasion has unleashed among conservative populist nationalists such as Vance, and the effort by Republicans to determine what place in their party those ideological leanings will hold going forward.

 Vance is plainly ambivalent about the invasion.
 He did release a statement allowing that it’s a “tragedy.”
 But he vaguely blame globalist “elites” for it.